Goullies/Module_11_Challenge/README.md

 Group the search data by the week of the year to find if the search traffic tended to increase during the winter holiday period (Weeks 40 through 52).

-- Group the hourly search data to plot the average traffic by the day of the week (for example, Monday vs. Friday).
+#### Group the hourly search data and plot the average traffic by the day of the week, Monday = 0 to Sunday = 6.

 ![Screenshot2_1](../Screenshots/Screenshot2_1.png)

-- Using hvPlot to visualize this traffic as a heatmap, referencing the index.hour as the x-axis and the index.dayofweek as the y-axis.
+#### A hvPlot to visualize this traffic as a heatmap, referencing the index.hour as the x-axis and the index.dayofweek as the y-axis.

 ![Screenshot2_2](../Screenshots/Screenshot2_2.png)